matloff/TidyverseSkeptic/README.md

 printing the mean Nile River flow during a certain range of years.
 Incredibly, not only would this NOT be in a first lesson with Tidy, the students in a Tidy course may actually *never* learn how to do this.
-Typical Tidiers don't consider vectors very important for learners, let alone vector subscipts.
+Typical Tidyers don't consider vectors very important for learners, let alone vector subscipts.

 As a concrete example of this Tidy point of view, consider the book